dannygauntletai/justdothething/docs/backend_structure.md

 - **Logging**: Implemented with **Winston** or **Morgan** to track usage and errors.
 - **Error Handling**: Ensures continuity with fallback mechanisms.

-The modular structure simplifies updates to dependencies and AI models.
+The modular structure simplifies updates to dependencies and external services.

 ## Conclusion